Benefits and Drawbacks of Obtaining a Personal Loan

 What Is a Personal Loan?

-- building your credit score.
+- Building your credit score

-- financing large purchases.
+- Financing large purchases

-- funding emergency expenses.
+- Funding emergency expenses

-A personal loan may even help improve your financial situation in certain instances — on-time payments on your loan could boost your credit score, too.
-But be prepared to make your loan payments on time each month, so you don’t damage your credit score.
+A personal loan may even help improve your financial situation in certain instances — for example, on-time loan payments could boost your credit score by the time you pay the loan off (we’ll explain this more later).

 Consolidate Your High-Interest Debt